Rahulrt7/Footwear-Classification/Prediction/ReadMe.txt

-Download all the required files(5 files) from google drive through following link:
+Download all the required files(5 files) from google drive through following link and paste it in this folder:

 https://drive.google.com/open?id=0B5krzE9Crt1BemxId3diaFNBaVk